AdrianCC9/Malory/README.md

 ## Technology Stack
 ### Machine Learning
 - **TensorFlow / PyTorch:** Used to train deep learning models for audio classification and object detection.
+- **YAMNet:** Pre-trained deep learning model for audio event classification, used for detecting meows and scratching sounds.
+- **MobileNetV2:** Lightweight convolutional neural network (CNN) used for efficient computer vision tasks.
 - **Librosa:** Extracts features from audio data for sound classification.
 - **OpenCV:** Processes images for real-time detection of standing behavior.